Susan Mitchell Local Artist to Peebles

 When Mike retired from the Army the family moved to Edinburgh, and the main inspiration for her present work is the Scottish landscape and its ever-changing light, weather and seasonal colours.
 In recent years she has branched out into pastel, mixed media and printmaking, mainly using linocuts.

-Please visit our gallery to see Mary Goulden’s work, or buy from this artist and many others.
+Please visit our gallery to see Jo Grewar’s work, or buy from this artist and many others.